pooryousefshahrooz/quantum_storage/README.md

                                                                         distance_between_users,storage_capacity

-Be sure you have folder results in your root folder.
+Be sure you have folders with name "results" and "plots" in your root folder.